Rajpratik71/linux-manPages/msgmerge.md

        msgmerge [OPTION] def.po ref.pot

 DESCRIPTION
        Merges  two  Uniforum  style .po files together.
-The def.po file is an existing PO file with translations which will be  taken  over  to  the newly  created file as long as they still match; comments will be pre‐ served, but extracted comments and file positions will  be  discarded.
-       The  ref.pot  file  is the last created PO file with up-to-date source references but old translations, or a PO Template file (generally cre‐ ated  by  xgettext);  any translations or comments in the file will be discarded, however dot comments and file positions will be  preserved.
-       Where  an  exact match cannot be found, fuzzy matching is used to pro‐ duce better results.
+The def.po file is an existing PO file with translations which will be taken over to the newly created file as long as they still match; com‐ ments will be preserved, but extracted comments and file positions will be discarded.
+The ref.pot file is the last created PO file with up-to-date source references but old translations,  or a  PO  Template  file  (generally  created by xgettext); any translations or comments in the file will be discarded, however dot comments and file positions will be preserved.
+Where an exact match cannot be found, fuzzy matching is used to produce better results.

        Mandatory arguments to long options are mandatory for short options too.

    Input file location:
        def.po translations referring to old sources